 When using a rear-facing seat, keep the following tips in mind:

 - Place the harnesses in your rear-facing seat in slots that are at or below your child's shoulders.

 - Make sure the car safety seat is installed tightly in the vehicle with either lower anchors or a locked seat belt.
+Many car safety seats have an integrated lock-off system to keep the seat belt locked.
+If your seat has one, follow the manufacturer's recommendations on how to use it.
 If you can move the seat at the belt path more than an inch side to side or front to back, it's not tight enough.

 - Never place a rear-facing seat in the front seat of a vehicle that has an active front passenger airbag.
 If the airbag inflates, it will hit the back of the car safety seat, right against your child's head, and could cause serious injury or death.